Best No-Code CRM for 2026: The Simpler Alternative to Overbuilt CRMs

 4. Skipping Automation (Big Efficiency Loss)

 Many users treat CRMs as static databases instead of automation engines.
+Even simple automations can save hours every week.

 Examples: